 Using your 401(k) to repay student debt either through an early withdrawal or a loan is quite controversial.
 We feel that using 401(k) for debt repayment isn’t a good idea (refer to Mistake #7) especially for low-interest rate debts like public student loans.
+401k is a significant retirement asset for most of the Americans out there.
 Sacrificing your future to pay for a past debt is a bad idea.
-If you do this, you will be withdrawing funds that will earn you 7-8% non-taxable interest to pay off a less than 5% interest debt and that interest is tax-deductible.
+If you do this, you will be withdrawing funds that will earn you 7–8% non-taxable interest to pay off a less than 5% interest debt and that interest is tax-deductible.

 Any contributions and withdrawals made during your early years of savings will have a huge impact on your finances at the time of retirement.
 The later you start to save, the lesser will be the amount you accumulate by the time you retire.
 Someone who starts to save in their early 40s cannot possibly catch up with someone who started saving in their 20s.
 Also, before you decide to borrow from your 401(k), ensure that you have job security.

 So, is it a good idea to sacrifice funds saved for your retirement to repay student debt?
 The decision is entirely up to you, and it is a personal one.
 However, before you decide to reach into your retirement funds, it is always a good idea to consult a financial advisor for some suggestions.
 After all, you must try to secure your future while trying to become debt-free as soon as possible.